 Summary Comment: Western received several comments concerning the failure of a TIP project during and after construction and how would repayment occur.

 Response: Western is mindful of this potential and the possible adverse consequences it could have on the Program.
-In most cases, long-term purchase power agreements (PPAs) that provide the revenue to repay a TIP loan must be in place before Western would consider extending its borrowing authority on a project.
+In most cases, long-term purchase power agreements (PPAs) that provide the revenue to repay a TIP loan must be in place before Western would Start Printed Page 19070consider extending its borrowing authority on a project.